top of page

 1.)Mara Triangle

-he Mara Triangle is the westernmost section of the Maasai Mara National Reserve, covering 510 square kilometers.
+he Mara Triangle is the westernmost section of the Masai Mara National Reserve, covering 510 square kilometers.
 It is bordered by the Mara River to the east, the Oloololo Escarpment to the west, and Tanzania’s Serengeti National Park to the south.
-The Triangle is managed by the Mara Conservancy, making it one of the best-preserved parts of the Maasai Mara.
+The Triangle is managed by the Mara Conservancy, making it one of the best-preserved parts of the Masai Mara.

 Map of the Mara Triangle on a wall, showing detailed routes and landmarks.
 Text includes "The Mara Triangle" and "You are here."